 When individuals, companies or governments owe you money, we find the debtors’ assets.

-Tracing Assets Around the World
+Asset Tracing Investigations Around the World

 Long before a court judgment is obtained, we can give you a clear picture of how deep an adversary’s pockets are, helping you make sound business decisions throughout disputes.